 This three-page learning module summarizes the epidemiology of suicide attempts and suicide deaths in various demographic groups.

 This five-page learning module discusses general practices that can be incorporated into primary care settings to lower the risk of suicide across their entire patient population.

 Module 4 – Suicide Risk Assessment

-This five-page learning module presents a methodology for gathering information about a patient's suicidal thoughts and plans and an approach for assessing the level of suicidal intent.
+This six-page learning module presents a methodology for gathering information about a patient’s suicidal thoughts and plans and an approach for assessing the level of suicidal intent.
 It concludes with pointers for clinical decision making regarding the assessment of risk.

 Module 5 – Intervention